kotdanissimo/OBS-video-capture/README.md

 ## About

-This is a simple Python script that captures video from OBS Studio using the OpenCV library.
-It displays the video in a window and allows you to quit the application by pressing <kbd>Q</kbd>.
+This is a Python script that captures video from a camera or a video file using the OpenCV library.
+It provides a `VideoCapture` class that can be used to capture video frames and display them in a window.
+The video capture can be stopped by pressing any of the stop keys defined when creating a `VideoCapture` object.

 ---